Open Invitation for State Agency Staff

 Our goal is to create a pathway for state agency staff members to get answers to their most pressing cross-system questions.
 Agency staff members are experts in policy and practice, and the Colorado Lab seeks to help them answer pressing questions to improve the lives of Colorado residents.
-The Colorado Lab will partner with state agency staff members to better understand the key questions, identify expert research teams, and fund studies that can be conducted in 2019 and/or 2020.
+The Colorado Lab will partner with state agency staff members to better understand the key questions, identify expert research teams, and secure funding for studies.

 Great Ideas Defined: